Skip to Main Content

 This guide provides information and resources for using best practices in digital methods to produce scholarly and research work.

-BCIT Library installed an Institutional Repository platform in April 2013, now named the BCIT Institutional Repository.
-This repository is a place to bring together scholarly work, historic materials, published works, student projects and research from the BCIT Community and to collaborate on the growing body of research, and serve public materials to the wider world via Open Access.
+After more than ten years it is BCIT's place to bring together Scholarly work of students and faculty, Open Educational Resources, published works, student projects, students journals, Thesis, and Capstone projects, as well as research from the wider BCIT Scholarly Community.
+The BCIT Library is excited to continue to collaborate on the growing body of research, and serve public materials to the wider world via Open Access.

 About Digital Scholarship